Engineering Notes

 Several of Oriental Motor's brushless motor systems feature a built-in electrical torque limit function.
 This function allows the user to set a certain torque limit by a % of the rated torque, and it will regulate the torque at that level.
 This function is designed for processes such as capping, pressing, or stamping.

 For example, use a BLE2 Series brushless motor and driver system to eliminate the external torque limiter.
-Since no external parts are required, the equipment design can be simplifeid and the cost can be reduced.
+Since no external parts are required, the equipment design can be simplified, and the cost can be reduced.

 With the torque limit function, the motor system can be set up to generate a torque that does not exceed the set value as a % of the rated torque.
 With the BLE2 Series, up to 16 different torque limit settings can be stored.
 Other systems, such as the AZ Series stepper motors, can store up to 256 different settings.